saulamsal/filament-jobs-monitor/README.md

 ### Progress Tracking in Jobs

-The `QueueProgress` trait provides a `setProgress` method for updating the progress of your jobs.
+The `QueueMonitorUpdates` trait provides a `setProgress `method for updating the progress of your jobs.
 This method takes an integer value representing the progress percentage and updates it in the `queue_monitors` table.

 Example usage: